magsoch/Warsztat_1/README.md

-Interesting python excercises with randint functions and more.
+Interesting python excercises with randint function and more.